bazil/web/doc/related/index.md

 ## <span id="bolt"/>Bolt

 [Bolt](https://github.com/boltdb/bolt) is a key/value store, with an emphasis at very fast reads.
-It's API is a pleasure to use.
+Its API is a pleasure to use.